 Our group is divided in 3 teams:

-In recent years, high-throughput measurements of gene expression, disease mutations and protein complexes have played a major role in advancing a more systems-oriented view of signaling networks.
-In the signaling sub-team, we combine protein structural information with omics data to understand and ultimately modify cell signaling.
-This will improve our understanding of cell- and tissue-type-specific signal transduction.
-Integrating the quantitative effects of disease mutations into these systems may provide a basis for elucidating the molecular mechanisms of disease.
+In recent years, high-throughput measurements of genomics, transcriptomics and proteomics have played a major role in advancing a more systems-oriented view of the gene expression pathway.
+In the Systems Biology sub-team, we apply statistics, machine learning and modeling frameworks to better understand and ultimately modify gene expression and cell signaling.
+This will improve our understanding of cell- and tissue-type-specific expression and signal transduction.
+Modeling the quantitative effects of these systems may provide a basis for elucidating the molecular mechanisms of disease.

 The modeling team works in the development of two software tools: FoldX and ModelX.